elvinos/AppDesignReport/LatestBuild/ReportSections/TechnicalResearch.md

 Since WordPress was used as the content management system, it was also deployed on our server so that content could be updated via the user-friendly dashboard.
 This would then update the database, and strategically placed PHP embedded in HTML would then be used to display the content on the appropriate part of the site.

 Blade, a templating engine was used in conjunction with PHP, which can be detected when the file extension blade.php is used.
 Blade employs the concepts of template inheritance and sections.
-The @section notation allows for easy organization of a site and it can be see embedded in the html.
-The @extends notation can be used in order to inherit other layouts.
-These tools are extremely convenient for effectively organizing code \cite{p18} .
+The *@section* notation allows for easy organisation of a site and it can be see embedded in the html.
+The *@extends* notation can be used in order to inherit other layouts.
+These tools are extremely convenient for effectively organising code \cite{p18} .

 \begin{figure}[H]
       \centering